TakeshiOkamoto/effect.js/README.md

 ## Caution
 If the HTML file is not uploaded to the server, it may not work depending on browser specifications.

+HTML5 Web Woker makes it multi-threaded and faster.

 ## Contact
 sorry, no warranty, no support.
 English Can understand only 3-year-old level.